 Add flour 1 cup at a time, stirring between each addition.

 Take the dough out of the oven, flour your hands, and punch the dough down in the middle.
-Gently knead the dough for a couple minutes.
+Gently knead the dough for a couple of minutes with just the tips of your fingers.
 The dough should be sticky, flour your hands and work surface as needed, but try not to add too much extra flour.

 Grease two 8 inch cake pans.